High Fructose Corn Syrup Linked to Asthma and Bronchitis

 This is the official version.
-The unofficial version – actually more of a hypothesis, but one based upon many studies – is that excess free fructose provides excellent food for pathogenic bacteria that live within our intestines and our airways.
+The unofficial version – actually more of a hypothesis, but one based on many studies – is that excess free fructose provides excellent food for pathogenic bacteria that live in our intestines and our airways.

 It is for this reason that the presence of volatile organic compounds determined from breath testing is a valid way to diagnose asthma.
 Volatile organic compounds are produced from fermenting bacteria – bacteria that are feeding from the body’s high levels of simple sugars.

 So we find a triple-whammy situation: Excess free fructose feeds intestinal pathogens, which release inflammatory endotoxins that flow through the bloodstream.
 The excess free fructose also produces higher levels of blood sugars, which are easily oxidized and feed bacteria that dwell within our respiratory systems.

 This is the unfortunate conclusion many have made.
 As illustrated with the orange juice consumption – along with other studies that we examine in my book – the consumption of whole fruits is linked to reduced risk of asthma and bronchial conditions such COPD.

 Apple juice from concentrate, as noted above not only by me but by the researchers, is not healthy.
 Other research has found that it is primarily refined foods that contain high levels of excess free fructose.
 In terms of the fructose:glucose ratio, the very few exceptions besides apples are pears, mangos and watermelons.

 So it is critical to avoid not only any processed fruit juice, but especially juice from concentrates of apple, pear, mango and/or watermelon.